 - Client will consume sufficient finger foods and between-meal snacks to meet recommended daily allowances of nutrients.

 - Within one week, client will be able to recognize and verbalize when thinking is non-reality based.

 - Client will be able to recognize and verbalize when he or she is interpreting the environment inaccurately.

 - Providing for safety.
-A primary nursing responsibility is to provide a safe environment for client and others; for clients who feel out of control, the nurse must establish external controls emphatically and nonjudgementally.
+A primary nursing responsibility is to provide a safe environment for clients and others; for clients who feel out of control, the nurse must establish external controls emphatically and non judgementally.

 - Meeting physiologic needs.
-Decreasing environmental stimulation may assist client to relax; the nurse must provide a quiet environment without noise, television, and other distractions; finger foods or things client can eat while moving around are the best options to improve nutrition.
+Decreasing environmental stimulation may assist clients to relax; the nurse must provide a quiet environment without noise, television, and other distractions; finger foods or things a client can eat while moving around are the best options to improve nutrition.